-- Intervention Clubs (level 2) weekly targeted support for identified girls that may or may not have a specific learning need.
-These clubs are small group interventions (booster groups) that are meant to focus on securing a foundation level of understanding and to bridge any gaps in learning to meet age related expectations. - Interventions (level 3) targeted 1:1 intervention will be organised for specific learning needs, which may include support in areas such as handwriting, phonics, maths and reading.
-These would typically be pupils with a diagnosed specific learning need.
+- Intervention Clubs (level 2) weekly targeted support for identified pupils, who may or may not have a specific learning need.
+These clubs are small group interventions (booster groups) that focus on securing a foundation level of understanding and to bridge any gaps in learning to meet age related expectations. - Individual Interventions (level 3) targeted 1:1 intervention will be organised for specific learning needs, which may include support in areas such as handwriting, phonics, maths and reading.
+These would typically be for pupils with a diagnosed specific learning need.
+These pupils should be identified on plans and reasonable adjustments can be made in variety of forms such as: positioning in the classroom; using scaffolds; using concrete materials; using a laptop or iPad; having extra time to complete work under timed conditions; being given handouts of notes; rest breaks; information being chunked; completing fewer questions in class and for homework; having enlarged scripts; using a coloured overlay etc.

-Review the support and progress - Before each parents' evening, the progression of pupils in clubs and interventions needs to be shared with the class teacher so the process of support and feedback is cohesive.
+Review the support and progress.
+Before each parents' evening, the progression of pupils in interventions needs to be shared with the class teacher so the process of support and feedback is cohesive.
 The impact of any intervention is reviewed with teachers, parents/carers and the pupil looking at progress towards targets and next steps.